Curriculum in Bioinformatics and Computational Biology (GRAD)

 Boyce Griffith, Mathematics; Biomedical Engineering

-Klaus Hahn, Pharmacology and Medicinal Chemistry
+Klaus Hahn, Pharmacology; Medicinal Chemistry

-Corbin Jones, Biology and Genetics
+Corbin Jones, Biology; Genetics

 Brian Kuhlman, Biochemistry and Biophysics